sevdanurcopur/sevdanurcopur/README.md

 # 💫 About Me:

 👋 Hi!
-I'm Sevda Nur Çopur <br><br>🌟 I am a graduate in Industrial Engineering.<br><br> 🚀 I'm passionate about data science, machine learning and deep learning constantly developing my skills in these areas.<br><br> 📫 How to reach me sevdanurcopur@gmail.com
+I'm Sevda Nur Çopur.
+🌟 With a degree in Industrial Engineering, I have a strong passion for data science, machine learning, deep learning, and NLP.
+I'm continuously honing my skills in these fields and staying at the forefront of innovation.
+🚀 Always eager to take on new challenges, I love exploring the limitless possibilities that data and AI can bring.
+📫 Feel free to reach out to me at sevdanurcopur@gmail.com.

 ## 🌐 Socials: